nierobs/nierobs/README.md

 # Hi!
 My name is Robson Niemeyer.

-I am a Full Stack Node.js Developer with solid knowledge of HTML, CSS, JavaScript and Docker combined with excellent analytical skills, conceptual thinking and work ethics.
+I am a developer with solid knowledge of HTML, CSS, JavaScript and Docker combined with excellent analytical skills, conceptual thinking and work ethics.
 Technologist Diploma in Internet Systems (2022), studying Computer Engineering (1st term) and passionate about extraordinary results.

 On a more personal note, I firmly believe that individual freedom is the most important value.
 This means, for example, the recognition of innate human rights to bodily autonomy, private property and peaceful association.